-KATIE BROWN is a shareholder in the firm's Corporate and Employment practice groups.
+KATIE BROWN is a shareholder in the firm's Corporate and Employment practice group.
 Specializing in employment law, Ms. Brown focuses primarily on counseling employers to take proactive measures to prevent more costly claims of wrongful termination, discrimination, harassment, and improper payment of wages.
 As a part of that process, she works closely with business owners, managers, and human resources directors to prepare onboarding documents and handbooks, provide on-site training for employees and managers, respond to employee concerns, conduct investigations, manage employee performance, prepare and negotiate severance agreements, respond to agency charges of discrimination and unfair labor practices, manage audits conducted by the Department of Labor, and attend hearings related to claims for unemployment insurance benefits.
 Ms. Brown has worked with clients in myriad industries, including automotive, corporate, medical, educational, non-profit, and financial fields.
 She is committed to understanding her clients' businesses with a results-driven approach to provide high-quality legal advice.

 Ms. Brown's experiences range from administrative agencies to large firm litigation.
 At the Michigan Department of Civil Rights, Ms. Brown worked in the Reconsideration Unit, evaluating and deciding appeals of administrative decisions.
 Her experience in complex insurance, contract, and constitutional cases makes her a skilled advocate who values the benefit of reaching mutually agreeable resolutions and understands the costs and risks associated with litigation.
 The success of Ms. Brown’s practice is driven by her hard-work, active listening, investigative research, and organized analysis.
 She values professional relationships based on trust, authenticity, and respect.